All Episodes

 Well, no, on the morning of.

-And as you say, our colleagues for some reason just decided to ignore the data.
+And as you say, our colleagues, for some reason, just decided to ignore the data.

 It was just the math.

-And for some reason they wanted to buy the Democratic spin that, well, the late deciders were going to go decisively for Harris.
+And for some reason, they wanted to buy the Democratic spin that, well, the late deciders were going to go decisively for Harris.

-I found it all very confusing because again, it was just straight reporting, and it wasn't hard to find.
+I found it all very confusing because, again, it was just straight reporting and it wasn't hard to find.

 And the interesting thing, if you want to say it's interesting, is the madness continues even to this day.

-I mean, yesterday was January sixth, and if you turn on a lot of legacy media, all they wanted to do, like on ABC and that hard-hitting news show, The View, they're comparing January sixth to the Holocaust, and and they're doing it on you know,
+And if you turn on a lot of legacy media, all they wanted to do, like on ABC and that hard-hitting news show, The View, they're comparing January 6th to the Holocaust.

-pretty much every single channel, and they seem to have doubled down on stupid, and they they learned nothing from this campaign, and I assume that that the American people will continue to distrust them because they've given them no reason to trust them.
+And I assume that the American people will continue to distrust them because they've given them no reason to trust them.

 Well, the ongoing story that I find the most just sort of incredible from the press point of view is the Biden mental acuity issue.